jared-richard-clarke/student/scheme/interpreters/README.md

 # LISP Interpreters

+## Table of Contents
+- `byrd.scm`: a minimal Scheme interpreter as defined by Bill Byrd.
+- `dybvig.scm`: a Scheme interpreter as defined by R. Kent Dybvig.
+- `mccarthy.lisp`: a LISP interpreter as defined by John McCarthy.

 ## REPL

 Being one of the first high-level programming languages, **LISP** pioneered the **REPL**, the **Read-Evaluate-Print Loop**.